openstack-archive/bandit/README.rst

                             Note that these are in addition to the excluded paths provided in the config file.
       -b BASELINE, --baseline BASELINE
-                            Path to a baseline report, in JSON format.
+                            Path to a baseline report.
 Note: baseline reports must be output in one of the following formats: ['html', 'json', 'screen', 'txt']
       --ini INI_PATH        Path to a .bandit file which supplies command line arguments to Bandit.
       --version             show program's version number and exit